Church of the Nazarene: Worship and rituals

+Worship styles vary widely, and are contextual to the local, customs and demographics of the congregations.
+The Church has a congregational structure so each individual church can create its own schedule and does not follow a united liturgy.
+In the past, Nazarene Churches had services on Sunday morning, Sunday and Wednesday evenings, each lasting for about an hour to an hour and half.
+The typical Sunday Morning service included music with hymns with a band and choir or by a 'praise and worship' band, an offering, time for testimony, sermon, and a response (typically an altar call).
+Service order is viewed to be less structured and rigid and that the Holy Spirit should lead worship.

-For many years Church of the Nazarene congregations had worship services (each lasting about an hour) three times a week: Sunday morning, Sunday evening, and Wednesday evening.
-The Sunday evening service was more evangelistically focused with gospel songs sung rather than hymns, testimonies given, and often concluded with an altar call inviting those seeking either salvation or entire sanctification to come forward and kneel at the altar.
-However, increasingly in recent years, the Sunday and Wednesday evening services in many Nazarene churches have changed from worship services to discipleship training, and many growing churches have utilized weekly small group meetings.
+Sunday and Wednesday evening services in many Nazarene churches have changed from worship services to discipleship training, and many growing churches have utilized weekly small group meetings.
 Worship services typically contain singing a mix of hymns and contemporary worship songs, prayer, special music, reading of Scripture, sermon, and offering.
 Services are often focused toward a time of prayer and commitment at the end of the sermon, with people finding spiritual help as they gather for corporate praying.

-Worship styles vary widely.
 Over the last twenty years, an increasing number of Nazarene churches have utilized contemporary worship services as their predominant worship style.
 This may involve the use of a projector to display song and chorus lyrics onto a video screen.
 More traditional Nazarene churches may have a song leader who directs congregational hymns from the pulpit or platform.
-In some worship services, particularly the traditional Wednesday night prayer meeting, members are often encouraged to "testify", that is, give an account of some aspect of their spiritual journey.
-A testimony may describe a personal encounter with the Holy Spirit or speak to a particular event of meaning in a person's recent Christian life.
-Prayers offered during services are most often communal and led by a single person.
-More recently, a small number of local churches have adopted a more formal liturgical style based on practices in the Anglican tradition.
+More recently, a small number of local churches have adopted a more formal liturgical style based on practices from John Wesley's Anglican tradition.